Gariben

 Yukimitsu is a model example of a gariben, raised by his kyouiku mama to study constantly and shun any socializing and activities that aren't directly tied to academics.
 One spectator even calls him a gariben as he makes his debut during the Shinryuuji Nagas game.

-This has taken a noticeable toll on Yukimitsu's long-term physical development, leaving him with scrawny, frail body with poor stamina.
-Even his efforts to self-improve are consistent with unhealthy gariben habits, as exercizing non-stop and memorizing books full of plays well into the early morning leaves him sleep-deprived.
+This has taken a noticeable toll on Yukimitsu's long-term physical development, leaving him with a frail body that has very limited strength and endurance.
+Even after joining the Devil Bats, his efforts to self-improve are consistent with unhealthy gariben habits, such as exercizing for long hours and memorizing books full of plays well into the early morning.
+It's not unusual to find him sleep-deprived.

-Yukimitsu also demonstrates more universal nerd traits, such as wearing reading glasses, and always having a textbook or flashcard ring in his hands.
-His book bag is stuffed with textbooks, dictionaries, and study guides, and he occasionally wears a hachimaki while studying next to tall piles of books.
+Yukimitsu also demonstrates more genera nerd traits, such as wearing reading glasses and having a flashcard ring in hand.
+His book bag is stuffed with textbooks, dictionaries, and study guides that he lends out to classmates.
+He occasionally wears a hachimaki while studying next to tall piles of books.